-The exception to this will be if I have any concerns about the safety of your baby or children.
+The exception to this will be if I have any concerns about the safety of your baby or children or for inspection by the Care Quality Commission for business regulation.
 Under these circumstances I would be professionally and legally obligated to share relevant information with appropriate agencies without your consent.

 Each year I collate statistics on the number of visits, type of feeding situations, comparison of age, sex of baby and feeding outcomes.
 The information will be lifted from your notes but collated anonymously for my audit purposes.

 Electronic notes are kept through a web based clinical notes system, Cliniko.